2025 FIA GT World Cup

 The 2025 FIA GT World Cup (formally the Macau GT Cup – FIA GT World Cup) was a Grand Touring (GT) sports car race held on the Guia Circuit in Macau on 16 November 2025.
-It was the eighth FIA GT World Cup and the fifteenth GT3 car race held in Macau.
-The race was co-organised by the SRO Motorsports Group and was sanctioned by the Fédération Internationale de l'Automobile.
+It was the eighth FIA GT World Cup and the fifteenth GT3 car race to be held in Macau.
+The race was co-organised by the SRO Motorsports Group and was sanctioned by the Fédération Internationale de l'Automobile (FIA).
 The edition included two races, with a 12-lap qualifying race setting the 16-lap main race's starting order.
-This year, the FIA introduced the mandate to use Torque sensors, which were mandatory for this FIA GT World Cup in Macau.

-Antonio Fuoco of Team AF Corse SRL won the main race after also winning the previous day's qualification race.
-Fuoco led the race from start to finish, steering clear of multiple crashes in the field.
+Antonio Fuoco of AF Corse SRL won the main race after also winning the previous day's qualification race that he started from pole position after setting the fastest lap time in the Super Pole position.
+Fuoco led both races from start to finish, steering clear of multiple first lap crashes further back in the field in the main race.
 Raffaele Marciello finished second for Rowe Racing and Laurin Heinrich came in third for Schumacher CLRT.

-The Guia Circuit, where the race will be held.

 Background and entry list

-A provisional entry list was announced on 13 October, featuring 16 entries.
-Six manufacturers representing, with 5 Porsche cars, 3 cars from Audi and Ferrari, 2 cars from BMW and Lamborghini, and 1 McLaren car.
-Last year winner Mercedes AMG are absent for this year's event.